The Samsung Bixby Smart speaker is real. Here's what we know

 The speaker is up against some stiff competition: For example, there are dozens of speakers that feature Amazon's Alexa, including the popular Echo series, while Google Assistant speakers including the Google Home come in second place.
 Plus, there's the Apple HomePod featuring Siri.
 All three systems have evolved over a number of years and Bixby has a lot of catching up to do.

-Discuss: The Samsung Galaxy Home Bixby speaker is real.
-Here's what we know
+Discuss: The Bixby speaker is real.
+Here's what we know about Samsung Galaxy Home

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.